Discover Art Nouveau in Riga

 Posted by Gabriele Gudaityte | March 04, 2016

-Got your free time in Latvia’s capital Riga?
-Don’t miss the great opportunity to discover Europe’s most beautiful Art Nouveau buildings in stunning Alberta, Strelnieku and Elizabete streets.
+Got free time in Latvia’s capital, Riga?
+Don’t miss the great opportunity to discover Europe’s most beautiful Art Nouveau buildings in stunning Alberta, Strelnieku, and Elizabete streets.
+Admired by both tourists and locals, Riga’s beautiful Art Nouveau architecture upgrades your city tour with elegant memories.
+Learn about Riga’s architectural history from the Baltictours.com blog.

-Strelnieku area located in central Riga and is considered one of Eastern Europe’s most beautiful streets.
-It’s an evidence of elegance both artistic expression why Riga became one of the World’s centers of Art Nouveau architecture.
+The Strelnieku area, located in central Riga, is considered one of Eastern Europe’s most beautiful streets.
+It’s evidence of elegance and artistic expression, showcasing why Riga became one of the world’s centers of Art Nouveau architecture.

-Elegant neighborhoods of central Riga has been known to have one of the world greatest collections of Art Nouveau architecture.
-The Art Nouveau arose in the late 19th century in Brussels (Belgium), at a time when Riga in general was at the peak of economic prosperity.
-The Art Nouveau architectural style due to its elegance and luxury quickly became so popular and left the heritage of over 800 Art Nouveau buildings still decorating Riga, the capital of Latvia.
+Elegant neighborhoods in central Riga are known to have one of the world’s greatest collections of Art Nouveau architecture.
+The Art Nouveau style arose in the late 19th century in Brussels (Belgium), at a time when Riga, in general, was at the peak of economic prosperity.
+Due to its elegance and luxury, Art Nouveau quickly became popular and left a heritage of over 800 Art Nouveau buildings still decorating Riga, the capital of Latvia.

-Take your inspiring walk across eclectically decorative examples of early Art Nouveau designed by M. Eizenšteins, H. Sels, F. Sefels, R. Cirkvics, J. Alksnis and other Latvian architects.
+Take an inspiring walk across eclectically decorated examples of early Art Nouveau designed by M. Eizenšteins, H. Sels, F. Sefels, R. Cirkvics, J. Alksnis, and other Latvian architects.
 Perpendicular Art Nouveau is one of the most characteristic trends of Riga Art Nouveau.
-It widely spread after first years of the 20th century when romantic stylized motifs slowly disappeared from building facades.
-There appeared shapes of vertical elements on the façade (windows, reliefs, doors).
+It widely spread after the first years of the 20th century when romantic stylized motifs slowly disappeared from building facades.
+Shapes of vertical elements on the facade (windows, reliefs, doors) appeared.

-When Art Nouveau was at the height of its popularity and adoration, Latvia just happened to be at the top of the financial boom.
-That’s how so many examples of original Art Nouveau architecture was build in the firs decade of the 20th century.
+When Art Nouveau was at the height of its popularity and adoration, Latvia happened to be at the top of the financial boom.
+That’s how so many examples of original Art Nouveau architecture were built in the first decade of the 20th century.

-A must tour during your stay in Riga.
-Baltictours.com recommends:
+A must-tour during your stay in Riga.
+Baltic Tours recommends:

 • Alberta Street #2, 4, 6, 8, 13 – designed by M. Eisenstein, #11 designed by E. Laube